twbs/bootstrap/site/content/docs/5.0/components/navbar.md

 ## Scrolling

-Add `.navbar-nav-scroll` to a `.navbar-nav` to enable vertical scrolling within the toggleable contents of a collapsed navbar.
-By default, scrolling kicks in at `75vh` (or 75% of the viewport height), but you may override that with the local CSS custom property `--bs-navbar-height` or custom styles.
-At larger viewports, when the navbar is expanded, content will appear as in a default navbar.
+Add `.navbar-nav-scroll` to a `.navbar-collapse` (or other navbar sub-component) to enable vertical scrolling within the toggleable contents of a collapsed navbar.
+By default, scrolling kicks in at `75vh` (or 75% of the viewport height), but you can override that with the local CSS custom property `--bs-navbar-height` or custom styles.
+At larger viewports when the navbar is expanded, content will appear as it does in a default navbar.

 Please note that this behavior comes with a potential drawback of `overflow`—when setting `overflow-y: auto` (required to scroll the content here), `overflow-x` is the equivalent of `auto`, which will crop some horizontal content.

-Here's an example navbar using `.navbar-nav-scroll` with `style="--bs-scroll-height: 100px;"` or `style="max-height: 100px"`.
+Here's an example navbar using `.navbar-nav-scroll` with `style="--bs-scroll-height: 100px;"`, with some extra margin utilities for optimum spacing.

 {{< example >}}
 <nav class="navbar navbar-expand-lg navbar-light bg-light">